Effects of Watching TV on Babies and Children?

-- no television viewing under two years old (even in the background)
+- no TV or screen viewing under two years old (even in the background)

-- half an hour of television viewing for toddlers (12 months to three years)
+- half an hour of TV or screen viewing for toddlers (12 months to three years)

 - limit viewing to a maximum of an hour a day for preschoolers (three to five years)